-Born on October 19, 1977 in Montreal, Jason Reitman is a Canadian director and screenwriter of Slovakian descent.
+Jason Reitman (born October 19, 1977 in Montreal, Canada) is a Canadian director and screenwriter of French-Canadian and Slovakian Jewish descent.

 He is the son of well-known action/comedy director Ivan Reitman, but his career has so far tended more towards introspective comedies about outcasts negotiating their positions in life.
 He frequently collaborates with screenwriter Diablo Cody.